 Fuel50’s research2, as well as numerous external sources3, shows that it costs double the amount to hire externally than it does to invest in and build your talent pipeline internally.
 External hires get paid up to 20% more, and it takes almost twice as long to onboard them than an internal hire.

-Aside from the recruitment cost savings, here are six key business benefits of a talent marketplace:
+Aside from the recruitment cost savings, here are six key benefits of a talent marketplace:

 - Better alignment with company culture: An internal talent marketplace allows for the hiring of employees who are already familiar with the company’s culture and values, which can lead to better alignment and a more positive work environment.